Policy on Rights and Responsibilities with Respect to Intellectual Property

 Responsibility for Disclosure of Patentable Intellectual Property: University personnel who alone or in association with others create patentable subject matter with any use of University resources are responsible for disclosing the patentable subject matter to the University.
 Such disclosure shall be made when it can be reasonably concluded that a patentable subject matter has been created, and sufficiently in advance of any publications, presentation, or other public disclosure to allow time for possible action that protects rights to the intellectual property for the creator and the University.
-Creators are encouraged to seek the advice of the Office for Technology Licensing and Industry Collaboration in determining whether the subject matter is patentable.
+Creators are encouraged to seek the advice of the Tufts Technology Transfer and Industry Collaboration in determining whether the subject matter is patentable.

 Determination of Rights to Patentable Subject Matter: The University will and does assert ownership rights, and requires assignment by University personnel to the University of their rights with respect to patentable intellectual property, including but not limited to all inventions, copyrightable materials, computer software, semiconductor mask works, tangible research property, and trademarks conceived, invented, reduced to practice or authored by University personnel, either solely or jointly with others, made under any of the following circumstances: